 - Aged 25 or under, or has recently been on a degree level course or higher in the UK and is switching from a student visa to a Skilled Worker visa (no age restrictions).

-- The combined total for periods of stays under Skilled Worker visa as a new entrant should not be more than 3 years.
-For example if you have been in the UK already on a Tier 2 General visa for one year (under any salary rate) then you can apply for an additional two years stay under the Skilled Worker visa category.
+- The combined total for periods of stays under Skilled Worker visa as a new entrant should not be more than 4 years.
+For example if you have been in the UK already on a Tier 2 General visa for one year (under any salary rate) then you can apply for an additional three years stay under the Skilled Worker visa category new entrant rate.

 - Are a citizen of a majority English speaking country (see table below)